Improve business processes for a profitable and sustainable business

 Restructuring a business without undertaking a thorough business process improvement process is likely to lead to many problems, including:

-- Reducing personnel through redundancies or other means, only to find that many of the former roles were needed after all and there has been a serious loss of knowledge, expertise and business efficiency.
+- Reducing personnel through redundancies or other means, only to find that many of the former roles were needed after all and there has been a serious loss of knowledge, expertise and business efficiency, as described in our Blog article: Business productivity and cost cutting: Why slashing staff might not be a quick fix.

 - Loading up existing personnel with more and more tasks without proper regard to their sustainable capacities.